delvtech/drift/README.md

   testing.
 - 🔄 **Extensible:** Designed to grow with your project's needs.

-## Why Drift?

-Building on Ethereum often means:

-- **Juggling Different Web3 Libraries:** Choosing between `ethers.js`, `viem`,
-  or others can feel like vendor lock-in, and rewrites are time-consuming.
-- **Managing Multiple Hooks:** Each contract call often needs its own hook and query key to prevent redundant network requests.
-- **Optimizing Network Calls:** Manually caching calls and optimizing queries to minimize RPC requests slows down development.
-- **Complex Testing:** Setting up mocks for contract interactions can be cumbersome and error-prone.

-Drift abstracts away these complexities:

-- **Unified Interface:** Write your contract logic once and use it across different web3 providers.
-- **Built-in Caching:** Automatically reduce redundant RPC calls — no need to manage hooks for each call.
-- **Type-Safe APIs:** Benefit from TypeScript with type-checked contract interactions.
-- **Easy Testing:** Built-in mocks simplify testing your contract interactions.

 ## Installation

 Install Drift and the adapter for your preferred web3 library: